microsoft/finops-toolkit/docs-mslearn/framework/manage/structure.md

 ## Getting started

-When you first start managing cost in the cloud, you may not need to build a FinOps steering committee.
+When you first start managing cost in the cloud, you might not need to build a FinOps steering committee.
 The need for a more formal process increases as your organization grows and adopts the cloud more.
 Consider the following starting points:

 - Start a recurring meeting with representatives from finance, business, and engineering teams.
   - If you have a central team responsible for cost management, consider having them chair the committee.
 - Discuss and document the roles and responsibilities of each committee member.
-  - FinOps Foundation proposes one potential [responsibility assignment matrix (RACI model)](https://www.finops.org/wg/adopting-finops/#accountability-and-expectations-by-team-raci--daci-modeling).
+  - FinOps Foundation proposes one potential responsibility assignment matrix model [(RACI model)](https://www.finops.org/wg/adopting-finops/#accountability-and-expectations-by-team-raci--daci-modeling).
 - Collaborate on [planning your first FinOps iteration](../../conduct-an-iteration.md).
   - Make notes where there are differing perspectives and opinions.
-Discuss those topics for alignment in the future.
+Discuss those subjects for alignment in the future.
   - Start small and find common ground to enable the committee to execute a successful iteration.
 It's OK if you don't solve every problem.
   - Document decisions and outline processes, key contacts, and required activities.
 Documentation can be a small checklist in early stages.
 Focus on winning as one rather than documenting everything and executing perfectly.